 There are three types of Lhosar, namely Tola Lhosar, Sonam Lhosar, and Gyalbo Lhosar.
 Tola Lhosar is familiar amongst the Gurung community, and it usually is at the end of December.
 The Tamang and Yolmo communities celebrate Sonam Lhosar, and it takes in February.
 Gyalbo Lhosar is the festival of the Sherpa, Bhotia and Tibetan communities.

-Chhath is a very popular celebration amongst the Madheshi community in the Terai region of Nepal and India.
-Chhath puja is performed the sixth day of the month of Kartika in the Hindu calendar.
+Chhath is a prevalent celebration amongst the Madheshi community in the Terai region of Nepal and India.
+Chhath puja is performed on the sixth day of the month of Kartika in the Hindu calendar.
 This usually falls during October or sometime in November on the Gregorian calendar.
 It is the only Vedic Festival dedicated to the Hindu Sun God, Surya, also known as Surya Shashti.
 The Chhath Puja is performed to thank Surya for the sustenance of life on earth and to request the granting of specific wishes.
 The Sun is considered the source of energy and the life force.
 Sun worship, in Hinduism, is believed to help cure a variety of diseases, including leprosy, and helps ensure the longevity and prosperity of family members and friends.

 The festival is rigorously observed throughout four days.